Key takeaways:

 An entry system works by verifying the identities of authorized tenants and providing a way for visitors to request property access.
 All door entry systems need hardware installed at the entrance (often outdoors).
 This outdoor door entry system is called the base station.
 Some systems also require hardware installed in every unit throughout the building.
 Those devices are called substations.

-Building tenants can also use entry systems to grant themselves access.
+Building tenants can also grant themselves access through entry systems.
 Tenants may use a keycard, a fob, or a mobile app on their smartphones to gain access through the building entry system.

 Watch how ButterflyMX works: